 Here’s some simple hiking etiquette tips on trail traffic flow:

 - Don’t stop in the middle of a trail.
-Hikers behind you will not appreciate it.
+This breaks the flow of hiking trail traffic.

-- If you need to stop, step aside in a safe area so others hiking behind you may pass.
+- Hikers that need to stop to tie a boot lace, take a photo or whatever, always step aside in a safe area so other hikers behind you may pass.

 - Faster hikers should alert hikers ahead that you’re approaching and passing them on their left.